axelclark/gatsby-tailwindcss-blog/src/pages/2020-03-08-continuous-deployment-github-actions/index.md

 Follow the instructions for [creating and storing encrypted secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) for `DOCKER_USERNAME` and `DOCKER_PASSWORD`.

-Once you've stored your username and password, commit changes, push your branch to origin, and open a pull request on GitHub.
+Once you've stored your username and password:
+* commit changes
+* push your branch to origin
+* open a pull request on GitHub

 Now go to the "Actions" tab again to see the progress and results of your workflow.
 You should see your image has been tagged and pushed to your